 - Clip to the map's extent

-- Clip to the outline of features.
-Click the Edit Clip button to choose a different polygon feature layer to clip to, if one is available in the map.
+- Clip to an outline.
+Click the Edit Clip button to choose a different polygon feature layer or graphics layer to clip to, if one is available in the map.

 - Clip to a custom extent.
 See Set the map extent to learn how to set a custom extent.